 Alan Baker begins by telling that he was a broadcast radio engineer in Minnesota and he tasted a 2009 Alsace Riesling that made such an impression on him that he ended up moving to Healdsburg.
 Used to be a music nerd producing classical music shows but now he is a winemaker.
 He moved in 2005 and started knocking on doors.
 He started producing a podcast and writing a blog and his pitch to wineries in Dry Creek was that if they gave him work, they would also get exposure.
 Then he moved to San Francisco and made wine in a place called Crush Pad, which made a lot of custom wines.
 His first vintage at Cartograph was 2006.
 He moved up in 2009 to launch Cartograph.

 Jeff Gaffner then tells he grew up in Sonoma and worked in wineries as a kid.
 The first grape he harvested was Green Hungarian.
 His family was not in the business.
 He went to Chico State where he “studied consumption” and worked once at Chateau St. Jean.
 He returned there in 1983 and the opportunities to learn were in all parts of the wine production cycle.
 He learned about wine “backwards” having taken a lot of extension classes at UC Davis.
 He says, he would go to classes to learn why he was doing the things he was already doing.
 He then went into consulting and had Black Kite as a client, then they started a relationship developing the wine, with success.
-There are , also called Angel Hawks, a species of bird that is native to the area.
+There are birds, also called Black Kites or Angel Hawks, that are native to the area.
 Black Kite is a reference to those birds.
 On the other hand, the Cartograph logo is based on pins stuck in a globe.

 Apart from wines of Black Kite Cellars and Cartograph Wines, Dan brought an older Riesling from Alsace in France, a Cuvée Albert Mann from 2009.
 It has some nutty flavors, slight oxidation, dried lemon peel, limey, a fascinating wine.
 The color is deep honey, which comes from the age, and also dried apricot and dried pineapple flavors.
 Dan mentions aging of white wine as a secret weapon, because people don’t generally do that.
 Decanting works too, for whites and Dan thinks people don’t do this enough.
 Jeff used to make a lot of white wines at Chateau St. Jean.
 Dan says that if a wine is tart when you first taste it, that’s acid, and you can also look for lower pH values, which are sometimes printed on the labels.